ekwan/PyPlate/docs/source/users_guide/usage_tracking/material-tracking.rst

-.. _intermediate-stage-tracking:
+.. _amount-remaining:

-Intermediate Stage Tracking
+Amount Remaining
 ------------------

--  In this mode, we track the change in the volume/mass/quantity of a given Container across a specific timeframe
+-  In this mode, we can determine the total volume/mass/quantity in a given Container before and after a recipe stage
--  We assume that no additional material is added to the Container during the given stage
+-  If material is added during the specified recipe stage, :ref:`flow-tracking` should be used instead
 -  This may be used to track the usage of a mixture, rather than a single substance
--  Calculations are performed in volume internally

 Refer to :ref:`minimal-recipe` document for the recipe being queried in the examples below.